aclark4life/python-packages-doc/crashcourse.rst

 * https://bitbucket.org/pythonpackages/pythonpackages.com/issues/new

-Thank you for using the beta relase features.
-Please feel free to release packages to PyPI by pressing the "Release" button, once you feel comfortable using the system.
-This will automatically create a release tag for you on GitHub from your last commit.
-A lot more features and task automation are being planned, but we need your help to test and stablize the beta release first.
+Thank you for using the beta release features.
+Once you feel comfortable using the system, you are welcome to release your packages to PyPI by pressing the "Release" button.
+This will create a release tag for you on GitHub via your last commit.
+A lot more features and task automation are being planned, but first we need your help to test and stablize the beta release.